wgtayar/Spot_jumping_LAvila/README.md

-<h1 align="center">🌿🌿🌿 BASIL 🌿🌿🌿</h1>
+<h1 align="center">🌿🌿🌿 BASIL: Spot Submodule 🌿🌿🌿</h1>
 <h1 align="center">Better Actuation of Spot Ignited at LAU</h1>

 ### Quadruped Locomotion and Control Playground

+This repository is the **Spot submodule** of the 🌿BASIL🌿 project.

-`BASIL` is a Drake / Python playground for experimenting with advanced control of Boston Dynamics’ Spot robot model.
+`BASIL / Spot` is a Drake and Python playground for experimenting with advanced control of Boston Dynamics’ Spot robot model.
 It builds on the MIT Underactuated Robotics Spot examples and adds:

 - Standing PD controllers with disturbance tests
-- Joint–space and full–state LQR regulators
+- Joint-space and full-state LQR regulators
+- MPC Control of Spot
-- Kino-dynamic jumping and backflip optimization demos
+- Kino-dynamic jumping and multi-step trot demos with passive knees
 - A clean structure for extending behaviors and controllers

 All of this runs in simulation (no real robot required).